 Jan 29, 1919: Prohibition is finalized and ratified into the Constitution of the United States.
 It would become effective January 16th of the following year (1920).
 Cities were to run dry spawning the cult Speakeasy movement where all classes of people tried to find themselves.

-July 1, 1919: Benito Mussolini published his Fascist Manifesto after recently breaking Mussolini3from the Italian Socialist Party.
+July 1, 1919: Benito Mussolini published his Fascist Manifesto after recently breaking from the Italian Socialist Party.
 The demands of the manifesto are as follow: universal suffrage (beginning at 18 years), the right for women to vote, proportional representation, autonomy for local governments, the disbanding of the Senate and the political police force, the creation an army concerned only with defense, the confiscation of church property, retirement at age 55, an eight-hour work day, a minimum wage, amongst others which can be viewed by the above link.

 Science, Technology, & Ideas: